zwilsoncc/docs/pages/docs/static-deployments/introduction-and-deploying.md

 - **Directory Listing**: For paths that aren't files but directories (not including a default `index.html` or a single file deployment), Now will render a listing of the files contained within that directory.
 This can be overwritten using [`directoryListing`](/docs/static-deployments/configuration#directorylisting-(boolean|array)).
 - **Default CORS Header**: Each path is served with a `Access-Control-Allow-Origin` header with `*` as the value.
 This can be overwritten using [`headers`](/docs/static-deployments/configuration#headers-(array)).

-The default behavior of static deployments can be configured using a `now.json` file.
-[Read more on customization](/docs/static-deployments/configuration).

 ### Changing the default behavior

 Now is equipped with configuration options to change the default behavior listed above.